triggerfsio/plugins/README.md

 You can use it to write your own plugins.

 #### Usage
-Clone this repository using `go get`
+Clone this repository using `go get`:
 ```
 go get github.com/triggerfsio/plugins
 ```
 It should be now available in your $GOPATH/src/github.com/triggerfsio/ folder.

-If you haven't done so, set the path of the plugins directory in your toml configuration file that is used by your triggerFS workers.
+If you haven't done so, set the path of the plugins directory in your toml configuration file that is used by your triggerFS workers:
 ```
 ...
 ### WORKERS SECTION